“Things are good”

 - Inanimate things

 Then, start the clock and write your list of things to be grateful for.
 As you are working on your list, try to overcome each of the objections, and remember to write down things in each of the categories to be grateful for.
 Don’t stop writing until the timer reaches 15 minutes.
 Some people find it very hard to write for the entire time.
-Frankly, this is what I expected to happen to me.
+Frankly, this is what I expected to happen to me the first time I tried it.

 In contrast, I was quite amazed to discover that at 15 minutes, I wasn’t done.
 I kept writing for another ten minutes!
 In those final minutes, I started to feel a sense of calm, peace, and fulfillment.
 I was amazed, because prior the the exercise I was feeling a bit restless and fretful.
 When I was done, I was filled with energy and confidence.
 I still feel the residue of the experience a day later.

-So has that changed my life?
+So did that change my life?
 Heck Yah!
 Even had I only felt those positive feelings for part of a day, that in itself is life changing.
 Yes, making your today better is life changing.
 And I have the opportunity to keep making my today better each and every day.
 Beyond that, I know that I filled almost four pages in my journal of things to be grateful for.
-When I have such abundance in my life, it is hard to worry about the small things.
-And when I suffer a setback, I know that I have a wealth of things to be grateful for in other areas, to give me strength and help me through.
+When I have such abundance in my life, it is hard to worry about even the big things that can be overwhelming.
+May this wealth of things to be grateful for give me strength and help me through these challenging times.

 So, do you agree that 15 minutes of Gratitude could change your life?